 It’s important to check all three credit reporting agencies (Equifax, Experian and TransUnion), because they do not all receive the same information.
 You are allowed one free credit report from each agency within a twelve-month period.
 You can also see your credit score for free, and credit reports from all three bureaus immediately, by joining Credit Manager by MoneyTips.

 If you find errors on your credit report, how do you fix them?
 You can contact either the creditor or the credit reporting agencies first.
 Generally, it is best to start with the credit reporting agencies, but simple clerical errors may be correctable through the creditor.
 Keep in mind that if you deal directly with the creditor and you are dissatisfied with the result, you will not be able to sue the creditor without initiating a dispute through the credit-reporting agency.
-If you find errors in your report via Credit Manager by MoneyTips, there are Action Buttons available that can easily alert creditors and the credit bureau.
+"It can be a time-consuming process to file with the company and then to follow up, and then to double check to make sure any errors have been removed from your credit reports," says Millennial Money Expert Stefanie O'Connell.
+But if you find errors in your report via Credit Manager by MoneyTips, there are Action Buttons available that can quickly and easily alert creditors and the credit bureau.

-Assuming you are starting with the credit reporting agencies, you need to initiate a Credit Dispute Form with them.
+Assuming you are starting with the credit reporting agencies, and you're not a member of Credit Manager, you need to initiate a Credit Dispute Form with them.
 You can initiate the dispute online or with a letter written to the reporting agency.
 All of the agencies steer you toward the online path because of convenience.
 However, there often is not enough room on the form to supply full explanations of the issue, or adequate means to supply supporting documents.

-If you have a reason to speed up the process, like a pending mortgage application, and are willing to take the risk of an online dispute, you certainly can do so – but we advise writing a letter instead.
+If you have a reason to speed up the process, like a pending mortgage application, and are willing to take the risk of an online dispute, you certainly can do so – but we advise using Credit Manager or writing a letter instead.

 Send a copy of the same information to the creditor.
 If you send them a copy, they cannot claim that they were given incomplete investigative information if you decide to sue.